 Ingredients

-- 4 fresh Hatch green chile peppers Substitute 2 cans of green chiles, drained
+- 4 fresh Hatch green chile peppers Substitute two 4 oz cans of diced green chiles, drained

 - 1 lb gemelli pasta Substitute another short pasta (macaroni, cavatappi, rotini, etc.)